810Teams/nihongo-flashcard-visualizer/README.md

 # Nihongo Flashcard Visualizer
 Nihongo Japanese Dictionary Application Flashcard Progress Visualizer, or as Nihongo Flashcard Visualizer, the name of the repository.

-This repository contains code of the command line application in rendering and visualizing charts of Nihongo flashcard progress.
+This repository contains code of the command line application in rendering and visualizing charts of your Nihongo flashcard progress.

 ## Nihongo Application
 Nihongo is a Japanese dictionary and flashcard application available on iOS devices.

-Download for iOS on [AppStore](https://apps.apple.com/us/app/nihongo-japanese-dictionary/id881697245) (Requires iOS 12.4 or later)
+Download on [AppStore](https://apps.apple.com/us/app/nihongo-japanese-dictionary/id881697245) (Requires iOS 12.4 or newer)

 ## System Requirements
-Nihongo Flashcard Visualizer requires Python 3.6 or later, with Pygal library installed.
+Nihongo Flashcard Visualizer requires Python 3.6 or newer, with pygal library installed.

 This application is not guaranteed to be able to run on Windows, works fine on MacOS Catalina (10.15).